montex/CHESS-SBA/README.md

 ## Contributors

-The tool has been developed at the [Resilient Computing Lab](http://rcl.dsi.unifi.it), University of Firenze, Italy, and it is released under the EPL license.
+The CHESS-SBA plugin has been developed at the [Resilient Computing Lab](http://rcl.dsi.unifi.it), University of Firenze, Italy, and it is released under the EPL license.
 Please see the [LICENSE](LICENSE) and [COPYRIGHT](COPYRIGHT) files for more information.

 For any question, info, or suggestion feel free to contact us: